Want to learn a few Irish dances that anyone can do? You’re in the right place: Let’s céilí!

 The partners are often described in terms of the man’s part and the woman’s part, but anyone can do either part.
 I prefer to use the terms “lead” and “follow” for this reason.
 Any gender can be a lead or a follow; it really makes no difference.

-We’re going to be doing three dances at our Teacher Turboboost céilí 2024, so I’ll describe how to dance those in more detail here to give you a sense of it.
+I planned to do three dances at the Teacher Turboboost, so I’ll describe how to dance those in more detail here to give you a sense of it.

 Note: For the purposes of this article, I will refer to “measures” as “bars” for the sake of simplicity.